run-car-mountain/run-car-mountain.github.io/content/about/index.md

 {{< images-side-by-side "rome.jpg" "Rome" "paris.jpg" "Paris" >}}

-I am a **Data Engineer** with a research background.
-Currently I work at Encavis AG in Hamburg, Germany.
+I am a **Data Engineer** with a research background and work at Encavis AG in Hamburg, Germany.
 Previously I was employed at an InsurTech startup.
 In my **PhD research**, I dealt with topics such as machine learning, natural language processing, deep learning, finance and credit risk.
 Hence, I am interested in a broad range of topics.